icopy-site/awesome/docs/awesome/awesome-esolangs.md

 ## Articles

-* [Let's Build a Basic Interpreter (https://github.com/angrykoala/awesome-esolangs/blob/master/Ruslan's Blog)](https://ruslanspivak.com/lsbasi-part1) - Series of articles explaining the basics of compilers and interpreters and how to build one.
+* [Let's Build a Basic Interpreter (Ruslan's Blog)](https://ruslanspivak.com/lsbasi-part1) - Series of articles explaining the basics of compilers and interpreters and how to build one.
 * [Six programming paradigms that will change how you think about coding](http://www.ybrikman.com/writing/2014/04/09/six-programming-paradigms-that-will) - A post by Yevgeniy Brikman describing different programming paradigms that are not commonly applied.

 ## Community